frc8840/8840-utils-docs/docs/source/example project.rst

          robotContainer = new RobotContainer();
      }

-Also in the :code:`Robot` class we need to also tell the CommandSchedule (part of WPILib) to run on every execution of the :code:`robotPeriodic` function.
+Also in the :code:`Robot` class we need to also tell the CommandScheduler (part of WPILib) to run on every execution of the :code:`robotPeriodic` function.
+[Need to explain why.]
 You will need to import CommmandScheduler.
-[Need to explain why.]
+(VSCode make this really easy, you just hover over the red underline and click "Quick Fix" button in the window that appears, and then select the option to "import" the library.)

 .. code-block:: java
     :linenos: